Oskarnuz/Hotel-Booking-Backend/README.md

-# Hotel Booking
+# Delta Booking
-Final project to Make it Real, API to make bookings at the diferents Hotels.
+Backend of Final project to Make it Real, API to make bookings at the diferents Hotels.

-##
+## Instalation

 1. npm init -y
 2. npm i express cors morgan @prisma/client